Kristin Mathes, LCSW

 How does trauma impact the nervous system?

 When we experience trauma or stress, our nervous system's window of tolerance gets smaller.
 Inside our window of tolerance we are able to respond to whatever comes our way without getting thrown off course.
 Here we are able to remain calm, grounded and curious.
 When our window of tolerance decreases and the nervous system is overwhelmed with unresolved trauma or stress it can leave us trapped and oscillating between hyper or hypo arousal states.
-This can present in a wide range of symptoms and if left untreated can result in serious conditions such as depression, anxiety, ADHD, addiction, chronic pain, digestive issues, suicide ideation, self harm, risk seeking behaviors, and intimacy issues.
+This can present in a wide range of symptoms and if left untreated can result in serious conditions such as depression, anxiety, ADHD, addiction, chronic pain, medical conditions, digestive issues, suicide ideation, self harm, risk seeking behaviors, and intimacy issues.

 ( Levine, Ogden, Siegel )